Denji (Chainsaw Man): Reception

 Critics enjoyed the handling of Denji's interest of sex; several further praised how the writing helps to make the platonic relationship between Denji and Power feel genuine contrasting his deeper attraction with Makima.
 Comic Book Resources saw him as a seemingly unique Devil Hunter due to his simplicity, his relationship with his teammates and ambiguous last moments with Pochita who saves him from death in his debut.
 Reviewing the series' 97th and last chapter published in Weekly Shōnen Jump, Reiichi Narima of Real Sound commented that Denji's growth through loss is a storytelling more related to seinen manga than shōnen manga, adding that he was "deeply moved" by the inclusion of this kind of stories in the magazine, ultimately calling it a masterpiece and concluding: "at the core of bloody violence, there was a boy's sad love story."
 For the series' second story arc, Siliconera saw several parallels between Denji and the new protagonist Asa due to their connections with devils, as well as upbringing.
 Comic Book Resources did not notice major changes within Denji's characterization after several chapters and found it unsetting how his bond with Power seemingly faded as the protagonist only cares about becoming popular rather than searching a devil.
+CBR compared and contrasted Denji's relationship with Makima to that of Satoru Gojo and Yuji Itadori in Jujutsu Kaisen, as well as Jiraiya and Naruto Uzumaki in Naruto.
+Skyler Allen drew attention to Makima's "apparent kindness" towards Denji and contrasted it with the latter's other interactions in the series, highlighting Denji's relationship with Makima as a "truly intimate moment" from his perspective as opposed to the other interactions being "purely transactional", despite the dramatic irony of viewers catching on to Makima's malevolent nature.

 In a popularity poll of the manga, Denji took second place behind Power.
 In another poll, he took fourth place.
 Denji also inspired several cosplays according to IGN.
 In one such cosplay, Denji's hybrid form was replicated with props resembling revving chainsaws.
+At the 8th Crunchyroll Anime Awards, Denji was nominated for "Best Main Character".
+Five of Denji's international voice actors were nominated for the "Best Voice Artist Performance" category, namely Kikunosuke Toya (Japanese), Ryan Colt Levy (English), Emilio Treviño (Spanish), Joel Gómez Jimenez (Castilian), and Mosè Singh (Italian); Levy, Treviño, Jimenez, and Singh won their respective awards, while Toya lost to Yuichi Nakamura's Satoru Gojo.